Last updated 28 May 2020

 Palmarosa is an upmarket day spa and is adjacent to Hoi An’s old town.
 They offer all types of pampering including hot stone massage, collagen facials and mud and salt body scrubs.
 The spa advertises as using 100% natural ingredients in all of its facials and body treatments.

 When it came time to choosing my treatment, I felt like another massage (the last foot and leg massage in Hanoi seemed like eons ago) and Anna decided she wanted the same.
-After soaking our feet in a heavenly smelling bowls of herbs, we were escorted up the steep winding staircase into a private bathroom where we changed into bathrobes.
+After soaking our feet in a heavenly smelling bowl of herbs, we were escorted up the steep winding staircase into a private bathroom where we changed into bathrobes.

-We ended up in a double room – and chatted for a few moments until we slipped into one of those half sleep (during the relaxing ) occasional waking (when the remedial took over.)
+We ended up in a double room – and chatted for a few moments until we slipped into one of those half-sleep (during the relaxing ) occasional waking (when the remedial took over.)

 A few in our tour group took advantage of this spa in its convenient location and noting the number of other tourists in the lounge area, I’d say word had spread about *Palmarosa.